-- If it is the first CD drive or DVD drive, set it as a master device. - If it is an additional CD drive or DVD drive, set it as a slave device. - If it is an additional parallel ATA hard disk drive, set it as a slave device.
+- If it is the first optical drive, set it as a master device. - If it is an additional drive, set it as a slave device. - If it is an additional parallel ATA hard disk drive, set it as a slave device.
 Refer to the documentation that comes with your drive for master/slave jumper information. - 6.
-For the 5.25-inch drive, install a retainer bracket on the side of the drive.

-- 7. For the 3.5-inch drive, install the drive into the Universal Adapter Bracket, 5.25 to 3.5-inch. - 8.
-Install the drive into the bay until it snaps into position.
+For a 3.5-inch drive, install the drive into the Universal Adapter Bracket, 5.25 to 3.5-inch. - 7.
+Install the drive into the bay.
+Align the screw holes and install the two screws to secure the drive.

-- 9. Install the front bezel by aligning the plastic tabs on the bottom of the bezel with the corresponding holes in chassis and press it onto the chassis until it snaps into position. - 10.
-Continue at "Connecting drives."
+- 8. Install the front bezel by aligning the plastic tabs on the side of the bezel with the corresponding holes in the chassis until the bezel snaps into position. - 9.
+Continue at "Connecting drives" on page 20.